 - set policies

 * RISD alumni are noted by a class year and major acronym following their names.
-Parents and grandparents of alumni are designated by P or GP, plus the year of graduation.
+Parents and grandparents of alumni are designated by P or GP, plus the year of graduation, and honorary degrees are designated by HD plus the year awarded.